John Suppe: Biography

 He received his B.A. from University of California, Riverside in 1965, and his Ph.D. from Yale University in 1969.
 He joined the Princeton faculty in 1971, and was the chairman of the Department of Geology from 1991 to 1993.
 He transferred to emeritus status, and moved to Taiwan where he became a Distinguished Chair Research Professor at the National Taiwan University in 2007.

 Suppe's research specialties are structural geology and tectonics, and he is best known for his work on "fault-related folding" theories with his two classical papers "Geometry and kinematics of fault-bend folding" and "Geometry and kinematics of fault-propagation folding".
 Additionally, Suppe is also well known for his extensive work on the formation of mountain belts with examples from California, Taiwan, and China.

-Suppe has been former visiting professor at the National Taiwan University, the California Institute of Technology, Barcelona University, and Munich University.
-Furthermore he was a NASA Guest Investigator for the analysis of the Venus images from the Magellan mission.
+Suppe has been former visiting professor at the National Taiwan University, the California Institute of Technology, the University of Barcelona, and LMU Munich.
+Furthermore, he was a NASA Guest Investigator for the analysis of the Venus images from the Magellan mission.

-John Suppe is also a Christian who has written on the relationship between science and religion in articles like Thoughts on the Epistemology of Christianity in Light of Science.
+Suppe is also a Christian who has written on the relationship between science and religion in articles like Thoughts on the Epistemology of Christianity in Light of Science.